SebasPelaez/dog-breed-classification-mobilnet/README.md

 ### How to use the predictor

 Following the previous steps, we are ready to predict dog breeds.
-For do that we need to following this steps.
+For do that you can go to [Jupyter Notebook](/make_predictions.ipynb) that I prepare for you.

-**Notes:**
+## Notes

 * Verify if your enviroment have all recommended dependencies.
 * Change the config.yml to adapt the project parameters of your PC capacities.